 How to Avoid a Wreck on the Highway

 The best way to deal with car accident injuries is to make sure they never occur in the first place.
 While nobody can ever be 100% safe on the road, following these tips can minimize your risk of being involved in an accident.

 When driving, never assume that you know what another driver is going to do.
 For example, when going through an intersection, keep an eye out for drivers coming from other directions.
 Even if you have the right-of-way, drunk or distracted drivers may ignore the rules of the road and barrel through a red light.
+It is also never safe to assume a truck can see you.
+18-wheelers have large blind spots and can lead to devastating accidents.
 In these situations, it is always better to be safe than sorry.

 Keep Your Car in Good Condition